astarte-platform/astarte/doc/pages/administrator/095-advanced-operations.md

 #### Delete device data from an `individual_properties` interface

-The procedure for deleting device data from an individual properties interface is the same as the one described in the individual datastreams subsection.
+The procedure for deleting device data from an individual property interface is the same as the one described in the individual datastreams subsection.
 You just have to perform operations on the `individual_properties` table.

 #### Delete device data for object datastreams